Quality-aware Masked Diffusion Transformer for Enhanced Music Generation: Appendix

 In this section, we aim to compare and analyze the traditional ``negative prompt'' method with our approach.
 In the implementation of CFG, we use

 where \(y_{neg}\) is formulated as text embedding of "low quality."

 Based on the Table\ref{tab:system_comp}, we found that any form of quality guidance improves the model’s generative performance.
 However, previous attempts to improve quality relied on the rare instances of "low quality" in the dataset.
 This necessitated the careful design of numerous negative prompts to avoid generating low-quality results.
 Furthermore, the text embedding of "low quality" might not be well disentangled during training, leading to an suboptimal results.
 Furthermore, while alternative guidance strategies (e.g. Autoguidance~\citep{karras2024guiding}) are capable of improving generation quality, they often come at the cost of significantly increased model parameters and sampling steps.
 In contrast, by incorporating trainable quality awareness, we are able to enhance overall generation quality without sacrificing sampling steps and inference memory consumption.
+We also leave combining training-based quality-aware strategy and negative-guidance strategy as future work.

+Compared with negative-prompt guidance, we believe our approach offers the following \textbf{key advantages}: \begin{itemize} \item As shown in our main experiments, injecting quality information directly at the token-embedding level yields much stronger and more precise control than injecting it through the text encoder’s prompt. \item Negative-prompt guidance requires crafting accurate negative descriptions, which increases the burden of prompt engineering and the effort needed to encode specific quality cues, thereby limiting its scalability to other domains and tasks. \item When quality attributes are expressed in natural language, they inevitably interact inside the text encoder with other audio-description tokens; this cross-talk between otherwise independent features can lead to sub-optimal outputs. \end{itemize}